EngrEeshaKhan/EngrEeshaKhan/README.md

 **Duration:** April 2026 – August 2026

 **Responsibilities / Achievements:**
--Developed AI and RAG solutions for policies, advisories, tenders, and regulatory documents.
+Developed AI and RAG solutions for policies, advisories, tenders, and regulatory documents.<br>

--Built document pipelines for PDF, DOCX, and Excel processing, chunking, embeddings, and retrieval.
+Built document pipelines for PDF, DOCX, and Excel processing, chunking, embeddings, and retrieval.<br>

--Developed policy, advisory, and tender comparison/analysis workflows using AI.
+Developed policy, advisory, and tender comparison/analysis workflows using AI.<br>
-Built and fine-tuned Llama 3.2 using LoRA/QLoRA for domain-specific tasks.
+Built and fine-tuned Llama 3.2 using LoRA/QLoRA for domain-specific tasks.<br>
-Developed the AI-powered PTA CTDISR Compliance Audit System for automated audit analysis and recommendations.
+Developed the AI-powered PTA CTDISR Compliance Audit System for automated audit analysis and recommendations.<br>
-Built FastAPI APIs and a React frontend for AI applications and workflows.
+Built FastAPI APIs and a React frontend for AI applications and workflows.<br>
-Implemented vector search, RAG retrieval, AI inference, and prompt engineering.
+Implemented vector search, RAG retrieval, AI inference, and prompt engineering.<br>
 Containerized applications using Docker and Docker Compose.

 ## Internships